asankar04/asankar04/README.md

-- Hi, I’m Anit Sankar!
-A junior computer science major interested in web development, machine learning, and software development.
+- 👀 Hello!
+I’m Anit Sankar!
+- 🏫 A junior computer science major at the University of Alabama at Birmingham
+- 🖥️ Interested in full stack development, machine learning, and data science
+- 🛠️ You can find my projects <a href="https://anitsankar.com/projects">here</a>

 <!---
 asankar04/asankar04 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.